wazerstar/service-list-builder/README.md

 - Open **lists.ini** in a text editor

-    - Note: All entries are case sensitive
+    - Note: All entries are case-sensitive

     - Every user mode service **NOT** specified in the **[automatic]** and **[manual]** sections will get disabled.
 These two sections act as whitelist of user mode services **NOT** to disable.